Director, Debtors' Prison Project

-Leslie A. Bailey is a staff attorney in Public Justice’s Oakland, California office, where she litigates complex public interest cases and appeals involving civil rights and liberties, consumer protection, and court secrecy.
+Leslie A. Bailey is a senior attorney in Public Justice’s Oakland, California office, and Director of the organization’s Debtors’ Prison Project.
+Leslie litigates complex public interest cases and appeals involving civil rights and liberties, consumer protection, and court secrecy.
 She has briefed, argued, and won cases in state and federal appellate courts across the country and has testified in both houses of Congress.
 Leslie has spoken on court secrecy, private probation, class actions, ethics, and forced arbitration at over three dozen national and state conferences and CLEs.

 Court Secrecy: As one of the lead attorneys in Public Justice’s Court Secrecy Project, Leslie has testified before subcommittees of the U.S. Senate and U.S. House of Representatives about how secret settlements and sealed court records threaten public health and safety.
 She was recently interviewed by Andrea Cambron on the radio show EnlightenMe, about how NDAs and arbitration agreements have been used to silence survivors of sexual assault and harassment, and how the #MeToo Movement and pending legislation can change that.

 Leslie has represented public interest groups in successfully blocking corporate efforts to hide evidence of wrongdoing through secrecy orders, including Remington Rifle Co. and Cooper Tires.
 Leslie was co-counsel with Jennifer Bennett in Chrysler Group v.
 The Center for Auto Safety, in which the Ninth Circuit ruled that documents containing information bearing on the safety of millions of Chrysler vehicles must be unsealed unless the company can demonstrate that compelling reasons for secrecy outweigh the public’s presumptive right of access to court records.
 Chrysler’s petition for certiorari to the U.S. Supreme Court was denied, but the district court refused to unseal almost all the documents, and unfortunately that decision was recently affirmed in an unpublished decision by a panel of the Ninth Circuit.

 Leslie recently participated in an invitation-only meeting at Yale Law School’s Collaboration for Research Integrity and Transparency about best practices to ensure public access to health and safety information in medical product litigation.